Almond milk does not cause gas for most people.

 While most people don’t develop severe reactions to any of those, especially since they’re used in small amounts, it’s a possibility.

-It’s not the most definitively proven, but there are claims that carrageenan in particular can cause inflammation, bloating, and other issues.
+It’s not the most definitively proven topic, but there are claims that carrageenan in particular can cause inflammation, bloating, and other issues.

 If you’re buying the shelf stable version of almond milk, you can also experiment with the refrigerated ones that typically have fewer ingredients.
 This can help you isolate any filler ingredients giving you gas.